szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 2 points of damage to STR, DEX, and CHA is underwhelming, and CHA reduction is irrelevant unless using particular mods.
 Now it reduces STR and DEX by 4, which should be a little more meaningful and more worth the level 4 slot.

-### Make Death Fog inflict 1d8+8 acid damage and optionally bypass Magic Resistance (390) (BGEE BG2EE EET)
+### Make Death Fog better and closer to PnP somewhat (390) (BGEE BG2EE EET)

-Improves the usability of Death Fog as a "general-purpose" damage dealer instead of just a stationary lingering anti-summon spell.
-The options for acid spells are very lacking in the game anyway.
-So instead of 8 acid damage per round, it will now deal between 9 and 16 per round with no save.
-Optionally, Magic Resistance will be bypassed.
-You can undo this in the configuration file.
+The spell is now 'Acid Fog' and is inspired by PnP.
+It no longer kills summons.
+Instead:

+- 2d8+4 points of acid damage (double for plants and myconids)
+- Once every three roudns, -4 AC, their physical damage resistances -15%, acid resistance -30% for 1 turn after being exposed
+- Reduces movement speed by half for one round unless a Save vs. Death at -2 succeeds
+- Unaffected by Magic Resistance

 ### Make Energy Drain take 6 levels instead of 2 (400) (IWDEE BGEE BG2EE EET)